nh-server/switch-guide/docs/user_guide/launching_cfw.md

 &nbsp;

+!!! danger "If you're on firmware 8.0.0"
+    Instead of the Instructions section below, follow this:

+    1. Power on your Switch into RCM, and upload the hekate payload

+    2. Navigate to `Launch` with the volume buttons, and press the power button to confirm

+    3. Navigate to `Payloads` with the volume buttons, and press the power button to confirm

+    4. Navigate to `fusee-primary.bin` with the volume buttons and press the power button to confirm Your Switch is now booting into Atmosphere.
+Also note that booting stock from Hekate *is not possible at this current time.*

+    Now proceed to the System Settings picture below, to verify that you are in Atmosphere.

 ### Instructions

 !!! tip ""
     1. Power on your Switch into RCM, and upload the Hekate payload
-    2. Navigate to `Launch firmware` with the volume buttons, and press the power button to confirm
+    2. Navigate to `Launch` with the volume buttons, and press the power button to confirm
     3. Navigate to `Atmosphere FSS0` with the volume buttons, and press the power button to confirm

-Your switch is now booting into Atmosphere.
+Your Switch is now booting into Atmosphere.

 To verify Atmosphere launched properly, open the Settings applet, and navigate to System.
 You should see `AMS` next to the version number.